nicoespeon/abracadabra/REFACTORINGS.md

 A useful refactoring to extract a function props into a `useCallback()` declaration.
 It will resolve the required dependencies for you.

+_Note: it works in a web editor too (eg. https://github.dev/nicoespeon/abracadabra), but it can't resolve the required dependencies from the browser._

 ![][demo-extract-use-callback]

 [⬆️ Go to Table of Contents](#table-of-contents)